stho32/Treehouse-03-Build-an-Interactive-Form/Documentation/notes.md

 I do not want to pollute the global namespace, so I nicely encapsulate everything in an IIFE.
 This also gives me a nice position to "use strict".

+...
+I should update R1 to use const references to DOM components.
+Its just a bit more beautiful :).